risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Using-MonoBehaviour-Scripts-in-Editor.md

 #### If you are working with other people or in any case uploading your mod on github, make sure you .gitignore the RoR2 package.
 Otherwise, you are redistributing game assets and that's a big no-no.

-## Option Bonus: Just Use Thunderkit
+### Option Bonus: Just Use Thunderkit
 If you are more unity-minded, Thunderkit is an mod creating workflow where everything is in editor.

 All objects, code, and mod creation happens in one place and you can simply attach any scripts as normal, RoR2 or custom, so you may be interested in that.
-However, it is not recommended for beginners.
+However, it is not recommended for beginners, as it requires familiarity with unity, ror2, and thunderkit itself.
 See [here](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/Thunderkit/Getting-Started/) to get started, and if you run into any issues pursuing this, reach out in the modding discord.

-# Using Custom MonoBehaviours
+## Using Custom MonoBehaviours
 If you try to write a component, attach it to your prefab, and build your bundle, the game will not recognize it.
 There are a few options to accomplish this

-## Option 0: AddComponent
+### Option 0: AddComponent
 Possibly the simplest way is to simply call AddComponent in your code at runtime.
 This works perfectly fine, but does not scale.
 It can easily become tedious to the point of limiting.

-## Option 1: Dummy Scripts
+### Option 1: Dummy Scripts
 Any MonoBehaviour in your mod code can be attached to a prefab in unity.

 1. Create a script with the same name and namespace as your MonoBehaviour class in your mod